rendajs/manual/manual/en/materials/material-maps.md

 # Material Maps

-Rendering software often has many use cases or different kinds of renderers.
-Maybe you want to export your scene in a specific format for example, or maybe you found a plug-in that renders your scene in a specific way.
+3d software often has many use cases or different kinds of renderers.
+Maybe you want to export your scene in a specific format, or maybe you found a plugin that renders your scene in a specific way.
 All these use cases have different needs when it comes to materials.

-Therefore it is not uncommon for plug-ins to require specific properties on materials.
-An offline renderer might need a sample count setting for a material for instance, whereas a real time renderer might not.
+Therefore it is not uncommon for plugins to require specific properties on materials.
+An offline renderer might need a sample count setting for a material for instance, whereas a real-time renderer might not.

-Often when exporter plug-ins or renderers need a specific property, one common way to do this is to tell the user to just replace all of their materials with a custom material provided by the plug-in.
+Often when exporter plugins or renderers need a specific property, one common way to do this, is to tell the user to just replace all of their materials with one provided by the plugin.
 But if you have a large scene with many materials, this is less than ideal.

 To work around this issue, materials in Renda all require a 'material map'.
-Material maps act as a layer in between the user and plug-ins.
-They 'map' the properties as seen by the user to those that are required by the plug-in.
+Material maps act as a layer between the user and plugins.
+They 'map' the properties as seen by the user to those that are required by the plugin.

-This way, if you want to try out a new plug-in or renderer, you don't have to go out of your way to replace all the materials in your scene.
+This way, if you want to try out a new plugin or renderer, you don't have to go out of your way to replace all the materials in your scene.

+Another benefit is that multiple plugins can be used alongside each other, something that wouldn't normally be feasible because switching all your materials back and forth simply takes too much time.

-## Modifying Material Maps
+## Creating Material Maps

-Every material has a droppable gui at the top where you can select a material map.
+Every material has a droppable GUI at the top where you can select a material map.
 Go ahead and create a new material map asset:

 1. Go to the **Project Window** and click the **+** button.